Saturn in Astrology

 Precious Stone: Blue Sapphire

-Saturn, is the ruler of Capricorn.
-In Greek Mythology, Cronus was one of the Titans, and the father of Zeus.
-Cronus ate his children to prevent himself from being dethroned as the King of the Gods.
-That is, until his wife, Rhea, tricked him into swallowing a stone when Zeus was born.
+Capricorn is ruled by Saturn.
+Cronus was the father of Zeus and one of the Titans in Greek mythology.
+Cronus ate his children in order to avoid being deposed as King of the Gods.
+That is, before Zeus was born and his wife, Rhea, tricked him into swallowing a stone.

 In astrology, Saturn is associated with restriction and limitation.
 Where Jupiter expands, Saturn constricts.
 Although the themes of Saturn seem depressing, Saturn brings structure and meaning to our world.
 Saturn knows the limits of time and matter.
 Saturn reminds us of our boundaries, our responsibilities, and our commitments.
 It brings definition to our lives.
 Saturn makes us aware of the need for self-control and of boundaries and our limits.

 Saturn is often associated with our fathers or father/authority figures.
 In childhood, the discipline, rules, and regulations imposed on us by our authority figures – from parents, teachers, and the like – were not always pleasant, but they actually helped us to understand the world around us.
 Similarly, Saturn’s lessons actually help us to grow.